Business Travel to the EU After Brexit: Your Complete Guide

 As you can see, this gives you a quite different valuation compared to the first example.
 This is why using a variety of valuation methods, and choosing the right fit for your particular business, is so important.
 What’s right for another business may not be a suitable option for yours.

 As a business owner, you’ll naturally want to do all you can to cut costs, maximise earnings and make every penny go further.
-If you send or receive payments internationally, Wise offers an easy, money-saving way to process and manage them for you.
+If you send or receive payments internationally, Wise Business offers an easy, money-saving way to process and manage them for you.

 You can hold multiple currencies at once, switch between them when you need to, and only ever pay small fees to convert currency.
 It’s one of the easiest and most cost-effective ways to manage international investment payments.
+Besides all that, you can also earn a return on the money you hold.

 After reading this guide, you should have a better idea of the different methods you can use for valuing your business.
 You can do it based on turnover alone, as a quick and easy way to put a figure on what your company could be worth.